nestormata/my-static-blog/src/_posts/2014-02-03-why-use-jekyll-in-my-blog.md

 For any additional feature that the site requires that needs more dinamicity you could combine Jekyll with options like Node.js or any application in any other language or platform.

-Besides these, Jekyll is build on [Ruby](https://www.ruby-lang.org/) and can easily be extended through pluggins.
+Besides these, Jekyll is build on [Ruby](https://www.ruby-lang.org/) and can easily be extended through plugins.

 Personally, the decision to migrate my blog to Jekyll is based on 3 reasons:
 - __Performance of my blog__: I want my blog to be as fast as possible and nothing beats static files.